tksarah/PeersProgram/docs/index.md

 How to set up an archive node and FAQ

 ## Community
-Application, Support, communication, and participating members of this program
+Application, support, communication, and participating members of this program

 ## Resources
 Reference materials and useful links